oplS15projects/FP4-proposal/README.md

 # FP4-proposal
 Project Proposal is due 2015-04-08 at 8am

-Produce a plan for your final project, and prepare an in-class presentation.

-Ask questions, as always, [on piazza!][piazza]

 ## Written Proposal Instructions

 Teams will submit ONE written proposal, with sections that each member has done individually detailing their proposed contributions.
 The submission will be on github, as a pull request of this very file.
 Below is a template proposal report.